CSCI-GA-2820-FA23-003/promotions/README.md

 - **Description**: Delete a specific promotion by its ID.
 - **Response**:
   - `404 Not Found`: If the promotion with the given ID doesn't exist.
-  - `400 Bad Request`: If the confirmation parameter is missing or false.
   - `204 No Content`: This status is returned regardless of whether the promotion existed or not.
 The delete operation is idempotent, ensuring consistent behavior.

 ---